-Getting seniors more active and involved is one of the most impacting services Papa can provide.
-There are endless benefits to physical and social activities for the elderly including: more confidence, reduced risk of heart disease, longer life, and more.
+Helping seniors to become more active and connected is one of the most impactful things that Papa Pals can do.
+There are endless benefits to physical and social activities for all ages, including more confidence, weight management, strengthening bones and muscles, reduced risk of heart disease, and more.

 Find something they’re passionate about

-Try talking to your loved ones about what they did as child growing up.
+Try talking about what they did as child growing up.
 Maybe they used to go biking with their family or played tennis with their friends.
 Conversations are the portal to finding out what people care about.
-If you can find their passion, it will be much easier to get them up and active!
+If you can find their passion, it will be much easier to inspire them to get active!

-Accomplishment is a wonderful source of motivation.
-Often, we make big plans, set ambitious goals, and can feel a sense of failure if we don’t meet them.
-You should take an approach that creates small accomplishments when planning activities with our beloved seniors.
-Setting up your loved ones for success is a strategy we should utilize.
+Goals are a wonderful source of motivation.
+Often, we make big plans and set ambitious goals.
+But we can feel a sense of failure if we don’t meet them.

 Cultivate a social environment

-Positive reinforcement from friends and colleagues help create motivation and confidence.
-Group settings are a great way to help nudge seniors to participate in more physical activities.
 Social interaction also creates an entirely independent benefit outside of the physical component.
-Developing a network of friends with common interests is a huge contributor to happiness, regardless of your age!
+Developing a network of friends with common interests is a huge contributor to happiness, regardless of your age.

 This advice sounds simple but can be extremely effective.
-There are plenty of major benefits to physical activity for seniors.
-Sometimes laying them out in black and white can motivate seniors to create these positive habits in their lives.
-It also shows that you care about their well-being and aren’t simply trying to get them preoccupied with “senior activities”.
+There are plenty of major benefits to physical and social activities for seniors and people of all ages.
+Sometimes, laying them out in black and white can motivate you to get started.